-BUT I was hooked and let me tell you why…
+BUT after just one try at Crossfit, I was hooked and let me tell you why…

-After recovering from the sock incident, I immediately knew this sport was for me.
-I love having a different workout everyday with functional movement and training in all areas.
-The 10 components of fitness include cardiovascular endurance, flexibility, strength, stamina, power, speed, coordination, agility, balance and accuracy.
-Each workout has a purpose and a practical life application for the movement performed.
-As much as I hate to say it, the workouts also make me practice things I’m not so good at and after going through the CrossFit Level 1 coaching course, I learned there was A LOT I wasn’t good at.
+After recovering from the sock/shin incident, I quickly knew this sport was for me.
+Crossfit offers a different workout everyday with functional movement and training in all areas, which means nothing extremely repetitive and therefore not extremely boring.
+It was exactly the fresh challenge and motivation I was looking for!
+The workouts include 10 components of fitness include cardiovascular endurance, flexibility, strength, stamina, power, speed, coordination, agility, balance and accuracy and each workout has both a purpose and a practical life application for the movement performed.
+They also make me practice things I’m not so good at (as much as I hate to admit it) and after going through the CrossFit Level 1 coaching course, I learned there was actually A LOT I wasn’t good at.
+After a full year I still don’t have my doubleunders but that’s okay and I’ll continue working on it!
+The ability to keep track of my progress is pretty motivating too.

-Having a coach is another huge win.
-I am able to grow as an athlete and a person when I’m at the box.
-It’s pretty cool to have someone there to support and help you improve everyday.
-I have never felt judged on the days I can’t do the prescribed workout weight or when I have to scale down workouts either.
-So many of my girlfriends are worried about their lack of experience with lifting.
-If they only knew the environment is so much different than any other gym and the health benefits that strength and resistance training provides they wouldn’t have to be worried about being intimidated or judged.
-This is a huge reason I am training to become a coach myself.
+Having a coach is one of the biggest wins when it comes to CrossFit.
+Coaches are there to support and help you improve everyday and because of that I am able to grow as an athlete and a person when I’m at the box.
+Pretty cool, huh?
+I know many people are concerned or scared when it comes to their experience (or lack there of) of lifting weight – trust me, I’ve been there.
+But I have never felt judged by my coaches or my peers even on the days I can’t do the prescribed workout weight or when I have to scale back.
+So I’m here to tell you, you don’t have to have experience!
+That’s what your coach is for!
+And you won’t get experience without at least trying (just sayin’).
+The environment is so much different than any other gym I’ve been a member of not to mention the health benefits that strength and resistance training provides is second to none.
+This is a huge reason I became a coach myself.
 I want to empower others to take control of their health and change their perspective by valuing what our bodies can do.

 Community & Friendships

-It’s one of the best parts of my day to see my friends and finish a great workout together.
-The CrossFit communities I have been a part of are all extremely different which makes it work.
-I can’t even come up with a stereotype for Crossfitters anymore because there’s everything from grandmas to biker dudes to girly girls.
-It’s amazing how the workouts can be customized to each individual’s level of fitness while it still being fun and for everyone.
+Showing up to the box is one of the best parts of my day because I get to see my friends (new and old), do something positive for my body, and do it all with like-minded people.
+The CrossFit communities I have been a part of are all extremely diverse which is a big part of what makes it work.
+I can’t even come up with a stereotype for Crossfitters anymore because there’s room for everyone whether you’re a grandma, a ‘biker dude,’ a college-student, a girly girl, or anywhere in between.
+It’s amazing how the workouts can be customized to each individual’s level of fitness while still being fun.

-Like I said, I was skeptical.
-I wasn’t sure what CrossFit was preaching when it came to food.
-There have been some nasty comments and articles by CrossFit headquarters against dietitians, which really bothered me at first.
-I won’t get started on that though because I have had nothing but good experiences and have been supported by the owners, coaches and athletes.
-It’s awesome to be looked at as an expert and a resource for the members as an RD.
-I am so excited to continue implementing nutrition programming into our gym and also start coaching.
-Promoting healthy lifestyle is what I went to school for and I now actually feel like I am doing it.
+As I mentioned before, I had my reservations.
+I wasn’t sure what CrossFit was preaching when it came to food and I have to admit; there have been some nasty comments and articles by CrossFit headquarters against dietitians.
+This really bothered me at first but there’s really no need to go into it because I’ve had nothing but good experiences at my gym and I can value and appreciate different opinions from others.
+That being said, since I stepped into the box and established myself as a dietitian, I’ve been given an even better platform.
+It’s amazing to be looked at as the nutrition expert and a resource for CrossFit members as an RD.
+I’ve been able to implement nutrition programming into my CrossFit community on top of growing as a coach.
+Promoting a healthy lifestyle is what I went to school for and now I actually feel like I am living and breathing it.
+I get to encourage people every single day and I’m beyond grateful for that.

-So if I haven’t convinced you, here is one of the comments I took away from the Crossfit course
+So if I haven’t convinced you yet, I will leave you with this.
+Here is one of the comments I took away from the CrossFit course..

-If you aren’t doing anything nutrition and exercise related to improve your health… I suggest you start.
-Find something sustainable that you love.
+If you aren’t doing anything nutrition and/or exercise related (P.S. it takes both) to improve your health… I suggest you start (and quick)!
+Find something sustainable and something that you love.

 1.)
 Needs to be a lifestyle, something that is a habit and that you enjoy.

 2.)
 Is individualized.
 Don’t follow someone else’s plan.
-YOU have unique goals and needs.
+YOU are unique and so are your goals and needs.

 3.)
 Means eat quality foods.
-Less processed foods, less added sugar.
+Less processed & less added sugar.
 Focus on lean protein, fruits, vegetables, healthy fats and complex carbs.

 Practicing CrossFit without any regard to nutrition is similar to only having “one oar in the water,” according to CrossFit Founder and CEO Greg Glassman.